Fashion Cover Letter Examples That Land Interviews

 • Use a professional font, such as Arial, Helvetica, or Calibri.
 Keep it large enough for easy reading (10-12 pts).

-• Use consistent formatting for your resume and cover letter.
-Opt for the same fonts, colors, alignment, and formatting for a professional impression.
+• Use consistent formatting for your resume and cover letter for a professional impression.

 • Left-align the letter text and use an empty line between paragraphs.